Ducks vs. Blackhawks Prediction & Picks - December 7

 Ducks Splits and Trends

-- The Ducks have finished 4-0-4 in overtime contests as part of an overall record of 10-15.
+- The Ducks have a 10-15 record this season and are 4-0-4 in contests that have needed overtime.

+- In the 11 games Anaheim has played that were decided by one goal, it racked up 10 points.

-- In the six games this season the Ducks scored only one goal, they lost every time.
+- This season the Ducks recorded only one goal in six games and they lost every time.

-- Anaheim has lost all five games this season when it scored exactly two goals.
+- Anaheim failed to win all five games this season when it scored exactly two goals.

-- The Ducks are 10-3-0 in the 13 games when they have scored more than two goals (to register 20 points).
+- The Ducks have scored more than two goals 13 times, earning 20 points from those matchups (10-3-0).

-- In the eight games when Anaheim has capitalized on a single power-play goal, it has a 2-6-0 record (four points).
+- This season, Anaheim has scored a lone power-play goal in eight games has a record of 2-6-0 in those matchups.

-- When it has outshot its opponent, Anaheim is 2-8-0 (four points).
+- When it outshoots its opponent this season, Anaheim has posted a record of 2-8-0 (four points).

 Team Stats Comparison